-So with that in mind, it's the perfect time to address about bisexual erasure.
 Bi erasure is when someone’s bisexual identity — or bisexuality in general — is either questioned or denied outright.
-It’s every time a bisexual person has been told that it’s “just a phase” or that they’re not “really” queer if they’re with an opposite-sex partner.
-It’s discrimination against bisexual people by the queer community because they don’t believe they’re “really” attracted to their same gender.
-And then it’s discrimination again by the straight community because they think it’s gross or think they’re “actually” gay.
+It happens every time a bisexual person is told that it’s “just a phase” or that they’re not “really” queer if they’re currently dating an opposite-sex partner.
+It’s discrimination against bisexual people by the queer community because they don’t believe they’re truly attracted to their same gender.
+And then it’s discrimination again by the straight community because they're viewed as “actually gay."

 See the problems there?
 Bi erasure is other people telling bisexuals what we are and aren’t; who we’re attracted to and who we aren’t; and sometimes even telling us that we’re not even real!
-And as if being constantly questioned about your identity wasn’t already annoying AF, it’s also theorized that bi erasure contributes to some of the very serious health disparities that bisexual people face.
+And if being constantly questioned about your identity wasn’t already annoying enough, it’s also theorized that bi erasure contributes to some of the very serious health disparities bisexual people face.

 According to the Human Rights Campaign, bisexual people are more likely to have drug and alcohol problems, more likely to be suicidal, and even more likely to have common health problems like high blood pressure or cholesterol.
 Those are just a few of the many ways that bisexual people’s health is more likely to suffer than people of other sexual orientations.
-Bi erasure keeps bisexual people from sharing their sexuality with their health care providers, which can result in incorrect care, and can lead to mental health issues when people feel isolated and rejected.
+It's because bi erasure keeps them from sharing their sexuality with their healthcare providers, which can result in incorrect care.
+And the isolation and rejection of it all can lead to or worsen mental health issues.

 Jake, 32, has experienced bi erasure both in the queer community and in his own family.
 At his first Pride march, he was harassed by other queer people for being bisexual and didn’t go again for “at least a decade.”
 And, ever since he married a woman, his identity as a bisexual man is constantly questioned by other people.
 For example, one time he was talking with family members about dresses, when his aunt told him it was a “girls only” conversation.
 Jake said he disagreed and that, as a queer man, he felt he had something to contribute.